mlallan1307/cs414-f17-801-skynet/Documentation/Development Docs/Development Manual.md

 ### 2. Testing

+ * Tests are located under the **test** directory and use the same structure as their corresponding source packages
  * There is a top level **AllTest.java** file which can be used to run all the JUnit tests
  * There are also JUnit test suite files for each level one package, and most level two packages that must be updated as new tests are added
- * The JUnit test files are with their respective classes
+ * The JUnit test files are in the same package as their respective classes but under the **test** directory instead of the **src** directory

 **Running all Tests:**